changeelog/dotfiles/snippets/less/README.md

 # LESS User Snippets

-This collection of SCSS user snippets is categorized and prefixed.
+This collection of LESS user snippets is categorized and prefixed.

 ## Categories and Prefixes